Positive Behaviour For Learning

 5. Systems of support are necessary for both students and adults

 Recently, we have integrated the principles of Restorative Practice into our PB4L programme.
 This has enhanced our behaviour programme.
 Restorative Practice is another skill students can learn to use.

 We have 2 committed teams within Tawa School who maintain and guide the programme to be as successful as possible.
-The members on these teams include our Principal, our Deputy Principals, members of our management team, a BOT representative, support staff representative, and a Resource Teacher for Learning and Behaviour.
+The members on these teams include our Principal, our Deputy Principals, members of our leadership team, and teaching staff members.